-The Dignity Fund gives abandoned seniors and terminally ill pets end of life care and hospice with peace and dignity.
-Our focus is for comfort, not cure, and because of that, only the terminal pets are considered for The Dignity Fund.
+The Dignity Fund gives abandoned seniors and terminally ill pets end of life hospice care with peace and dignity.
 Through this program, hospice pets receive one on one, private, personal care provided by a compassionate foster and in home veterinarian.
 Funds provide in home hospice care, food, shelter, and warm bed to an ill or aged pet.
 And when needed, at home euthanasia so we are there to hold a paw to help them cross over with peace and dignity.

 Second Chance Fund

 Several months of healing and plastic surgery repaired some of the physical damage, but every time I look in the mirror, I am reminded of my ignorance, and the lack of training I had to rehabilitate my companion.
 Because of that, I made it my mission to create a rescue that focuses on the rehabilitation of the animal, not just adoption.
 Every member of our organization is dedicated to giving our rescued pets the chance they deserve; Cooper's chance.